TheSYSTEMScellSIGNALLINGlab/5ALA-Infiltrative-GBM/Data/README.md

-This folder contains all the necessary for the respected figures
+This folder contains all the necessary data for the respected figures